umich-brcf-bioinf/.github/profile/README.md

 ## We would love to talk with you

-See [our website](https://michmed.org/GqGzZ) for more information about the core staff or reach out directly at bioinformatics@umich.edu to [set up a free consulation](https://docs.google.com/forms/d/e/1FAIpQLSepk7VqOl3xmBgkZybrl71VuQmKk3YmkgmpaBO4dD2hOtIh4w/viewform).
+- See [our website](https://michmed.org/GqGzZ) for more information about the core staff.
+- Set up a [free consulation](https://docs.google.com/forms/d/e/1FAIpQLSepk7VqOl3xmBgkZybrl71VuQmKk3YmkgmpaBO4dD2hOtIh4w/viewform) to discuss your idea/project.
+- Send us an email at bioinformatics@umich.edu .

 ## Bioinformatics analyses we support